MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 ```

 ### -GrooveBlockOption

+> [!NOTE]
+> GrooveBlockOptions is planned to be deprecated.
+> Please refrain from using the parameter.

 Controls whether or not a tenant's users can sync OneDrive for Business libraries with the old OneDrive for Business sync client.
 The valid values are **OptOut, HardOptin, and SoftOptin**.